thunkable/docs-thunkable-com/x/components/data-storage/spreadsheet.md

 ---

-### Getting, uploading, updating and deleting data in a spreadsheet
+### Getting, uploading, updating and deleting data

 #### Setting items for a ListView from an Airtable column